Workers' Comp Adjuster Tricks & Insurance Company Tactics (2026)

-The Truth About Insurance Adjusters
+The Truth About Insurance Claims Adjusters

-Let's be clear: insurance adjusters are not your friends.
+Let's be clear: insurance claims adjusters are not your friends.
 They may sound sympathetic on the phone, but they work for the insurance company—not you.
 Their performance is measured by how much money they save their employer.

 Every dollar they deny you is a dollar their company keeps.
 Adjusters receive training in claim denial techniques, settlement negotiation psychology, and legal loopholes.
 They know injured workers are vulnerable, in pain, and financially desperate.
 And they use that against you.